The purpose of the association

 Another meeting is held in the autumn at which there is an invited speaker talking on a subject of local interest.
 Recent speakers have between them covered the history of the Farnham area from its most ancient times (the last 500,000 years) to a rather more recent era (the last 50 years).

-Members also receive a Newsletter before each of these meetings.
+Members also receive a Newsletter before each of these meetings, either by email or a notice on the website.

 Objects & Activities